 263.13 change “Initial transmission of a non-dynamic fragment of a fragmented MSDU/MMPDU” to “Initial transmission of a nondynamic fragment of a fragmented MSDU/MMPDU”

+[RS: globally change non-dynamic to nondynamic]

 308.20 change “This subclause defines the procedure for generating non-uniformly fragmented MSDUs” to “This subclause defines the procedure for generating nonuniformly fragmented MSDUs”

+[RS: accepted]

 361.29 change “indicated by the inclusion of a non-zero Disallowed Subchannel Bitmap subfield” to “indicated by the inclusion of a nonzero Disallowed Subchannel Bitmap subfield”

+[RS: accepted]

 368.45 change “includes a Disallowed Subchannel Bitmap field with a non-zero value” to “includes a Disallowed Subchannel Bitmap field with a nonzero value”

+[RS: accepted]

 370.58 change “by allocating STAs to operate at non-overlapping times and/or frequencies” to “by allocating STAs to operate at nonoverlapping times and/or frequencies”

+[RS: accepted]

 425.32 “and a non-compressed HE-SIG-B to a peer STA” to “and a noncompressed HE-SIG-B to a peer STA”

+[RS: not found. probably fixed]

 444.36 “help its associated AP select a new non-overlapping BSS color” to “help its associated AP select a new nonoverlapping BSS color”

+[RS: accepted]

 449.56 “80+80 MHz non-contiguous channel width” to “80+80 MHz noncontiguous channel width”

+[RS: accepted]

 449.60 “are not transmitted in one or more of the non-primary 20 MHz channels” to “are not transmitted in one or more of the nonprimary 20 MHz channels”

+[RS: accepted]

 539. 39 change “Set to 2 for 80 MHz non-preamble puncturing mode.
 Set to 3 for 160 MHz and 80+80 MHz non-preamble” to “Set to 2 for 80 MHz nonpreamble puncturing mode.
 Set to 3 for 160 MHz and 80+80 MHz nonpreamble”

+[RS: rejected for now because the non- applies to preamble punctured not just preamble]

 631.56 change ‘Non-occupied subcarriers of the transmitted HE PPDUs” to “Nonoccupied subcarriers of the transmitted HE PPDUs”

+[RS: accepted]

 642.59 change “that is attempting a non-preamble puncturing transmission” to “that is attempting a nonpreamble puncturing transmission”

+[RS: rejected for now because the non- applies to preamble punctured not just preamble]

 643.3 change “the primary 20 MHz channel and dot11OFDMEDThreshold for each non-primary 20 MHz subchannel” to “the primary 20 MHz channel and dot11OFDMEDThreshold for each nonprimary 20 MHz subchannel”

+[RS: accepted]

 643.18 change “for primary 20 MHz channel and dot11OFDMEDThreshold for each non-primary 20 MHz channel” to “for the primary 20 MHz channel and dot11OFDMEDThreshold for each nonprimary 20 MHz channel”

+[RS: accepted]

 Style Guide 2.13 – References to SAP primitives